 This article is an orgy of misdirection.
 For one thing, we resurrect an old bogeyman of the left; Ayn Rand.
 It is always amazing to me after exposure to a constant stream of leftist thinking from grammer school through college, how completely threatening the left finds the fact that some people read one chain smoking dead megalomaniac semi-libertarian.
 I suspect that book burning would be one of their favorite hobbies if they could get just a bit more control.

 Is the thinking of the left so fragile that rather than talk of specific policies, we need to open with a character assassination because somebody has read a book???
-One would think that BO's paean to anti-white racism, tribalism, weird ties to old ancestors, dirt, drugs and various discredited leftists; "Dreams from my Father", would be more dangerous to read than Ayn.
-Let alone having it be written by the president!!
+One would think that BO's paean to anti-white racism, tribalism, weird ties to old ancestors, soil attachment, drugs and various discredited leftists; "Dreams from my Father", would be more dangerous to read than Ayn -- let alone having it be written by the president!!

 Here we see "War" used to describe a budget.
 Is the term "war" now not a "warlike metaphor"???
 Isn't this exactly the kind of overheated rhetoric that was so dangerous as recently as January??
 Oh wait, that only applies to Republicans -- rhetoric, nasty signs, death threats and vandalism are all "just politics" when they come from the left.